← Back to Blog

 Coffee Lives in a Narrow Band

 Arabica coffee evolved in the Ethiopian highlands and demands very specific conditions: temperatures between 18-24 degrees Celsius, annual rainfall of 1,800-2,500mm, well-distributed across the year, at elevations between 1,200-2,000 meters.
-Colombia's Eje Cafetero (coffee axis) -- departments of Caldas, Risaralda, Quindio, and northern Valle del Cauca -- provides exactly this combination.
-Our farms in Caicedonia sit within this sweet spot.
+Colombia's Eje Cafetero -- departments of Caldas, Risaralda, Quindio, and northern Valle del Cauca -- provides exactly this combination.
+Our farms in Caicedonia sit within this sweet spot, and I have watched that sweet spot shift over the past two decades.

 Rainfall Patterns in the Coffee Axis